 Since the federal government announced in late December 2020 that millions of Americans would be receiving stimulus checks to combat the economic impacts of the coronavirus pandemic, Team Clark has received a ton of questions about the payments.

 Chief among those questions is: “When will I get my money?”
 Though the answer will vary from person to person, there are some things you can do to track your payment before it arrives.

 How to Know When You Will Get Your Stimulus Money From the Federal Government

 The first wave of payments hit taxpayers’ bank accounts on December 29, 2020, according to a news release from the Internal Revenue Service.

 If you have yet to receive any money and are anxious to know when it might arrive, you can use the “Get My Payment” app to track the status of your money.
-According to the app, you may need your 2019 tax return if you’ve already filed and your 2018 return to get your information.

 If You Expect to Receive Your Stimulus Money Electronically

-If you are eligible for stimulus money and you have your banking account information on file with the IRS, you can likely set up an alert with your bank that will let you know when the cash hits your account.
+If you are eligible for stimulus money and you have your bank account information on file with the IRS, you can likely set up an alert with your bank that will let you know when the cash hits your account.

-To do this, log into your account on your banking institution’s website or app and look for an option to manage alerts.
+To do this, log in to your account on your banking institution’s website or app and look for an option to manage alerts.
 It may look something like this: